tedconf/symfony-doc-unofficial/getting-started/en/07-Environments.markdown

 ![An exception in the dev environment](http://www.symfony-project.org/images/jobeet/1_2/01/exception_dev.png)

-But on the production environment, the cache layer must be activated and of course, the application must display customized error messages instead of raw exceptions.
+But on the production environment, the cache layer must be activated and, of course, the application must display customized error messages instead of raw exceptions.
 So, the production environment must be optimized for performance and the user experience.